asterdio/aster.sh/README.md

 ```
 > ./aster.sh

-aster.sh - A bash wrapper around tsh for its easier installation of tsh command line and the first-time configuration.
+aster.sh - A bash wrapper around tsh for its easier tsh functions.

+Version: 1.0.0

 Please provide the teleport proxy domain below
 teleport.example.com
 Choose from [1-4] to do specific functions from cloudflare